IQSM NYLI Candriam U.S. Mid Cap Equity ETF

 Valuation

-On a multiple basis, the portfolio trades at trailing P/E of 20.75, forward P/E of 15.92, PEG of 2.82.
-Forward P/E is broadly in line with trailing, suggesting analysts are not projecting a material change in profitability over the coming year.
+On a multiple basis, the portfolio trades at trailing P/E of 22.16, forward P/E of 15.27, PEG of 4.22.
+Forward P/E is below trailing by a moderate margin, pointing to modest earnings expectations that support the current valuation without relying on outsized growth.
 The PEG reading is high enough to suggest the market is attributing significant optionality or quality premium to the portfolio's underlying businesses.
-The portfolio's holdings carry a current ratio of 3.64, pointing to strong short-term financial health.
+The portfolio's holdings carry a current ratio of 2.70, pointing to strong short-term financial health.
 The valuation setup is broadly consistent with a market that is pricing growth without being reckless about it — a balanced but not cautious stance.

 Margins & Cash Generation